wuyiquan/wuyiquan.github.io/_pages/about.md

 <!-- ![Image](../images/basketball.png "basketball") -->

-- ``2019 - Now`` Captain of the Zhejiang University Men's Basketball Team.
+- ``2019 - Present`` Captain of the Zhejiang University Men's Basketball Team.

 - ``2019, 2020, 2021`` Recognized as an Outstanding Athlete by the Chinese University Basketball Association (CUBA).